-25% of the world’s population chose to buy online in 2020.
+25% of the world’s population chose to buy online in 2021.
 The e-Commerce industry has grown 20% in the same year.
-In 2020, retail sales is expected to rise to 17.5% from 13.7% (in 2019).
-Brands, manufacturers and distributors have traditionally been slow to adopt B2B e-Commerce, but this is quickly changing with Covid-19 epidemic.
-Let’s understand in detail how B2B e-Commerce will be doing in 2021, as per the available data of 2020 and past years.
+In 2022, retail sales is expected to rise to 17.5% from 13.7% (in 2020).
+Brands, manufacturers and distributors have traditionally been slow to adopt B2B e-Commerce, but this is quickly changing post covid epidemic.
+Let’s understand in detail how B2B e-Commerce will be doing in 2022, as per the available data of 2021 and past years.

-We surveyed manufacturers and distributors around the world to gain a deeper understanding of how the industry is changing in the wake of new challenges, disruptive technologies, and shifting customer expectations.
+We surveyed manufacturers and distributors in India to gain a deeper understanding of how the industry is changing in the wake of new challenges, disruptive technologies, and shifting customer expectations.
 Survey respondents were asked about their operational challenges, sales and fulfillment processes, and technology investments, with a particular focus on the areas of B2B e-Commerce and mobile technology.
-65% of the survey respondents said that their wholesale customers or retailers are asking for online ordering option from them.
+65% of the survey respondents said that their wholesale customers & retailers are asking for online ordering option from them.

 On being asked why they are looking to implement B2B e-Commerce solution, 67% of the survey respondents said that they are looking for efficiency gains of the sales force and other manpower which are associated with the automation of the customer ordering process.
 The other reason they cited is to remain competitive in their industry with the help of technology.

 Brands and manufacturers across industries are seeing measurable results after B2B e-Commerce investments.
 They are able to see improvements in frequent re-orders, up-sell, customer retention and reduction in customer acquisition cost with improved sales force efficiency.
 This kind of impact is growing over the years with better adoption.